Association and Simpson conversion in $2 \times 2 \times 2$ contingency tables: Additional Computations Future Work

 \subsection{Frequency of Simpson Conversion}

 In addition to there being many possible ways in which Simpson conversions can occur, Simpson conversions appear to occur somewhat frequently.
 For the 2-dimensional case, \cite{Pavlides-Perlman} experimentally verified -- and presented a proof by Hadjicostas -- that the probability of a Simpson reversal occurring is $1/60$.
-More precisely, they showed that if is a random $2 \times 2 \times 2$ table from the uniform distribution on the probability simplex in $\mathbb{R}^8$, then the probability that the $2 \times 2$ subtables both exhibit positive (or negative) correlations while their sum exhibits a negative (resp. positive) correlation is $1/60$.
+More precisely, they showed that if is a random $2 \times 2 \times 2$ table (i.e., pairs of $2 \times 2$ tables) from the uniform distribution on the probability simplex in $\mathbb{R}^8$, then the probability that the $2 \times 2$ subtables both exhibit positive (or negative) associations while their sum exhibits a negative (resp. positive) association is $1/60$.

-To estimate the analogous probability for the $3$-dimensional case, we sampled $2 \times 2 \times 2 \times 2$ tables of the form uniformly from the probability simplex in $\mathbb{R}^{16}$ and calculated the percentage of tables for which the $2 \times 2 \times 2$ subtables induce the same triangulation of the cube (or, equivalently, satisfy identical sets of mutual, marginal, and conditional correlations) while their sum induces a different triangulation of the cube.
+To estimate the analogous probability for the $3$-dimensional case, we sampled $2 \times 2 \times 2 \times 2$ tables (i.e., pairs of $2 \times 2 \times 2$ tables) of the form uniformly from the probability simplex in $\mathbb{R}^{16}$ and calculated the proportion of tables for which the $2 \times 2 \times 2$ subtables induce the same triangulation of the cube (or, equivalently, satisfy identical sets of mutual, marginal, and conditional associations) while their sum induces a different triangulation of the cube.

 \begin{conjecture} The probability that a Simpson conversion occurs in the context above is $1/450$. \end{conjecture}